Trump celebrates acquittal in Senate trial, foreshadows political future: 'Much to share'

 Trump did not make any statements during the impeachment trial, and his statement Saturday is his first all week.

 The vote Saturday was significantly more votes than the 48-52 vote in his 2020 Senate trial but still 10 short of what would have been needed to convict.
+The trial this week was the shortest presidential impeachment trial ever.

 Trump also foreshadowed his political future.